Ernest J. King: Aviator training

-That year, the United States Congress passed a law (10 USC Sec.
-5942) requiring commanders of all aircraft carriers, seaplane tenders, and aviation shore establishments be qualified naval aviators or naval aviation observers.
+That year, the United States Congress passed a law (10 U.S.C. § 5942) requiring commanders of all aircraft carriers, seaplane tenders, and aviation shore establishments be qualified naval aviators or naval aviation observers.
 King therefore reported to Naval Air Station Pensacola, Florida, for aviator training in January 1927.
 He was the only captain in his class of twenty; although it also included Commander Richmond K. Turner, most of the class were ensigns or lieutenants.
 King received his wings as Naval Aviator No. 3368 on 26 May 1927 and resumed command of Wright.